tjmahr/dissertation/docs/16-aim1-lexical-competitors.md

 *juice*--*moose*).
 The model also controlled for the children's ages and receptive vocabulary scores (PPVT-4 growth scale values).
-These predictors were transformed to have mean 0 and standard deviation 1, so the the model's intercept reflected a child of an average age and an average vocabulary level.
+These predictors were transformed to have mean 0 and standard deviation 1, so the model's intercept reflected a child of an average age and an average vocabulary level.
 Therefore, the by-child intercepts reflect a child's ability after controlling for age and receptive vocabulary.